Your Notifications

 Risk Factors For Stroke

-Some heart diseases such as coronary artery disease can lead to the buildup of plaque in the arteries supplying blood to the brain.
+• Heart diseases: Some heart diseases, such as coronary artery disease, can lead to the buildup of plaque in the arteries supplying blood to the brain.
 Thus, leading to stroke.

-A blood pressure of 140/90 or above can cause damage to blood vessels that are supplying blood to the brain.
+• High cholesterol and high blood pressure: A blood pressure of 140/90 or above can cause damage to blood vessels that supply blood to the brain.
 Thus, increasing the risk of a stroke.
-Similarly, when you consume excess amounts of cholesterol then this extra amount gets deposited in the arteries of the brain.
+Similarly, when you consume excess amounts of cholesterol, this extra amount gets deposited in the arteries of the brain.
 Thereby leading to issues like stroke.
-But, such risk factors can be managed by taking care of your lifestyle and diet.
+However, such risk factors can be managed by managing your lifestyle and diet.

-Some diseases run in the family.
-If someone in your family had a stroke then the chances of you getting a cerebral stroke increase.
+• Family history and genetics: Some diseases run in the family.
+If someone in your family had a stroke, then the chances of you getting a cerebral stroke increase.
 You should be upfront about your family history with the healthcare provider so that your risk of having a stroke can be accurately assessed.
 Certain genetic diseases such as sickle cell anemia can also lead to stroke.
 Also, stroke has been found to be more common in men as compared to women although more females die from the condition.

-Diseases such as obesity have been linked to high blood pressure which may increase the possibility of a stroke.
+• Obesity: Diseases such as obesity have been linked to high blood pressure, which may increase the possibility of a stroke.

 Managing The Risk Factors For Stroke